jmmachado/jmmachado.github.io/_publications/2023-08-01-totalvariation_wassersteinEL-number-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/GSI23
 excerpt: 'In this paper we propose an alternative derivation of the Euler-Lagrange equations of the Total Variation-Wasserstein problem that implies higher (Lipschitz) regularity for the involved quantities.
 In addition we propose a proximal splitting algorithm for its numerical optimization.
-[Published](https://link.springer.com/chapter/10.1007/978-3-031-38271-0_61#citeas)[HAL](https://hal.science/hal-04113284)
+[Published version](https://link.springer.com/chapter/10.1007/978-3-031-38271-0_61#citeas) [HAL (extended) version](https://hal.science/hal-04113284)
 '
 date: 2023-08-01
 venue: 'Geometric Science of Information.
 GSI 2023'